Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 # Assessment File Structure

-The machine-redable assessment file is a YAML file with the following structure  (see [Assessment Schema](machine-readable-package/Schema.yaml))
+The machine-readable assessment file is a YAML file with the following structure  (see [Assessment Schema](machine-readable-package/Schema.yaml))

 ```yaml